 You will see your My Media area.
 If you’ve never uploaded anything before, you won’t see anything listed here.
 Otherwise you will see a list of all the videos you have uploaded.

 Tick the checkbox to accept the terms and conditions.

 Your file will start to upload.
-The bar will show you the progress of your upload.
+The blue bar will show you the progress of your upload.
 Do not leave the page until it has completed successfully.

 Now you can fill in some information for your video: